Microfinance for Women

 Need for this program: In order for an HIV+ child to improve in health, it is critical that the child receives proper nutrition.
 Unfortunately the AIDS epidemic has led to a loss of life in the middle generations and destroyed the fabric of the African community.
 Many households are headed by grandmothers who are left with the responsibility of caring for five or more orphans.
 Most of these grandmothers have never been to school, have very few marketable skills, and no permanent source of income.
 These grandmothers need our support, care, and training so that they can provide basic necessities such as food and medicines for the family and pay for school expenses for the children.
 The women and grandmothers caring for HIV+ children need a regular source of income.

-Exciting Developments in 2016: In 2016, we were able to provide 100 new loans to first time women entrepreneurs and a record number of 150 new businesses were launched in 2016.
+Exciting Developments in 2016: In 2016, we were able to provide 100 new loans to first time women entrepreneurs and business training to 150 first time women entrepreneurs.
+A record number of 150 new businesses were launched in 2016.
 As a result of this program, more than 600 businesses are running in the community that add value by providing convenience (in terms of location, and quanity purchased), and diversity (businesses like hair salons are new to the community).
 Read more..

 Our Program is Unique?
 In developing this program, we had to take into account the fact that many of our loan recipients are: